Thyroid eye disease (TED) occurs in around

 Antithyroid drugs stop your thyroid from producing hormones.
 The goal is to bring thyroid levels to a healthy target.

 Although TED often occurs with Graves’ disease, they are separate conditions.
-TED can still occur with low or normal thyroid levels.
+TED can still occur with low or healthy thyroid levels.
 The conditions will run their own courses.

-If your thyroid levels are too high or low, your healthcare provider will closely monitor your blood levels.
+If your thyroid levels are too high or low, a healthcare professional will closely monitor your blood levels.
 This helps them determine whether treatment is working or needs to be adjusted.

 Synthetic hormones

-In the case of low thyroid levels due to antithyroid drugs, your doctor will reduce your dose of the medication.
+In the case of low thyroid levels due to antithyroid drugs, a doctor will reduce your dose of the medication.

 Selenium supplements

 Selenium is an antioxidant taken as an oral supplement.
-Your doctor can advise you on whether selenium might help your condition.
+A doctor can advise you on whether selenium might help your condition.

 Botulinum toxin A

-Your healthcare provider may suggest injecting botulinum toxin A (BTA) into your eye muscles to treat strabismus.
+A healthcare professional may suggest injecting botulinum toxin A (BTA) into your eye muscles to treat strabismus.
 This is when your eyes don’t correctly align with each other when you look at an object.

 BTA can also be injected into the eyelid to improve its shape and position.